BarnBridge/BBIP/bbips/001-BarnBridgeDAO.md

   - **proposalID** - unique identifier of the proposal
   - **voters[]** - list of voters that do not hold the tokens they voted with

-- **executeProposal** - after the proposal has gone through all necessary steps, execute it
+- **executeProposal** - after the proposal has gone through all necessary steps, execute it; since this cannont be called automatically, an external actor has to call this function when the proposal reached the `Passed` state
   - **proposalID** - unique identifier of the proposal

 ### Proposal